easydiffusion/easydiffusion/README.md

 # Easy for new users, powerful features for advanced users
 ## Features:
 ### User experience
-- **Hassle-free installation** - No Dependencies or Technical Knowledge Required.
+- **Hassle-free installation**: No Dependencies or Technical Knowledge Required.
 1-click install for Windows 10/11 and Linux. *No dependencies*, no need for WSL or Docker or Conda or technical setup.
 Just download and run!
 - **Clutter-free UI**: a friendly and simple UI, while providing a lot of powerful features

 ### Image generation